 Shaping Places Brochure

 Shaping Places is the School's Research and Engagement Brochure, highlighting examples of research and engagement projects undertaken by our academic staff and students.
 Issues can be viewed on our engagement pages.
-For hard copies please contact Anne Fry.
+For hard copies please contact editor Anne Fry.

 Two research groups and a number of cross-disciplinary themes are used to cluster research in the School.